-The Minnesota Land Trust is seeking a skilled, experienced professional to implement its 2017-2027 Conservation Agenda within the Agassiz Beach Ridges, Alexandria Moraine and Minnesota River Conservation Program Areas of western Minnesota.
+The Minnesota Land Trust is seeking a skilled, experienced professional to implement our 2017-2027 Conservation Agenda in western and southwestern Minnesota, specifically the Prairie Coteau, Minnesota River, and Alexandria Moraine Conservation Program Areas.
 The Program Manager is a high-level position within the organization and is responsible for achieving the Land Trust’s land protection and restoration goals within these assigned program areas.
 In addition, the Program Manager sets the stage for program success by: 1) crafting conservation plans that prioritize and target the Land Trust’s work, 2) building effective partnerships that enable the Land Trust to maximize its impact and harness the contributions of others, and 3) procuring resources to support the programs.

-The Program Manager works closely with other Land Trust staff as a member of the conservation team, landowners and our project partners – local units of government, state and federal agencies and non-governmental conservation organizations.
+The Program Manager works closely with Land Trust staff, landowners and our partners – local units of government, state and federal agencies and non-governmental conservation organizations.
 In addition, the Program Manager will represent the Land Trust in various public settings, as well as participate in fundraising and easement stewardship activities.

 The Program Manager reports to the Director of Land Protection and does not supervise other staff.
 (S)he may manage subcontractors and volunteers.
 Location is St. Paul, Duluth or appropriate field location in Minnesota.

 - Manage all aspects of conservation easement projects – assessing the conservation merits of identified properties, negotiating conservation easements with landowners, drafting conservation easements and baseline documentation reports, record-keeping and other tasks essential to a conservation easement transaction.